Lake Louise Parking: Everything You NEED to Know

 Is Lake Louise Worth Visiting?

 Lake Louise is one of the most beautiful sights in Banff and the world.
 It is a magnificent site and incredibly popular, so it attracts a big crowd.
 There are minor inconveniences around Lake Louise parking, but the shuttle system makes it easy.
-We recommend every visitor to Banff National Park to spend some time at Lake Louise.
+We recommend that every visitor to Banff National Park spend some time at Lake Louise.

 Should I Stay in Lake Louise?